AlexBAV/AsyncCppRpc/README.md

 Call an RPC method directly on a client-side connection.

 Methods that return `void` return immediately.
-Parameter serialization has already been completed by that time and it is safe to destruct any referenced parameter.
+Parameter serialization has already been completed by that time and it is safe to destruct any referenced parameters.
 However, it is not recommended to stop or disconnect a connection immediately after calling a `void` method, because the library might need some time to complete the transfer operation (it depends on the transport implementation).

 Methods that return `corsl::future<T>` complete when the server receives and processes the request and after the request result is transferred back to the client.